Madivoli/hotel_revenue_and_booking_analysis/README.md

 ---

-**Stakeholders and Business Questions**

-**Hotel General Manager / Strategic Leadership**

-- What is the year-over-year growth in bookings and revenue, and how does the cancellation rate trend compare between the city hotel and the resort hotel?

-- Using clustering, can we identify distinct customer profiles (e.g., "last-minute business travelers," "long-stay families") to inform targeted service packages and investments?

-**Revenue Management & Pricing Team**

-- What is the average daily rate (ADR) and revenue per available room (RevPAR) by month and hotel type?
+**Management Task**
+1.	**Revenue Performance:** What are the monthly trends for ADR and RevPAR across both hotel types, and how do these metrics correlate with overall revenue growth?
-- Which market segments and distribution channels bring in the highest-value customers (based on ADR and length of stay)?
+2.	**Market & Channel Efficiency:** Which combinations of market segments and distribution channels yield the highest-value guests with the lowest cancellation risk?

-**Marketing Team**

-- What are the most effective market segments and channels for securing bookings that do not get canceled?
-- Which countries are the top sources of guests, and how does their booking lead time and cancellation rate vary?

-**Operations & Reservations Team**

-- How far in advance (lead time) do guests typically book, and does a longer lead time correlate with a higher chance of cancellation?
-- What is the most common room type booked, and how often do guests get upgraded/downgraded from their reserved room type?
+3.	**Geographic & Behavioral Insights:** How do lead times and cancellation rates vary across the top 10 source countries, and what does this reveal about guest reliability?
+4.	**Operational Optimization:** Does a longer booking lead time significantly increase the probability of cancellation, and how often do room type mismatches (upgrades/downgrades) occur?

 ---